Louisa Russell – Chair

 Paul was born in Wombwell, near Barnsley, Yorkshire and educated at: Wath Grammar School, Yorkshire; The County Grammar School, Godalming, Surrey; and the University of Birmingham, where he graduated in International Studies.
 After 30 years in public service he moved to the private sector and retired as Managing Director of a London-based leisure and culture company in 2018.

 He now devotes his time to Secret WW2 and research, presentations and writing from his home in Hampshire.
-Paul’s responsibilities for Secret WW2 include production of the newsletter, the annual programme of activities and leading battlefield tours for military units.
-See also: www.paulmccuebooks.com
+Paul’s responsibilities for Secret WW2 include production of the newsletter, the annual programme of activities, and presentations to, and historical tours with, serving military units.

 Brian Spencer – Trustee